Zeioth/hot-reload.nvim/README.md

 - [FAQ](#faq)

 ## Why
-* The main case of use, is to re-apply your Neovim config without having to close and re-open Neovim.
+* The main case of use is to re-apply your Neovim config without having to close and re-open Neovim.
 * But you can use it to load any lua file.

 ### Warning